article banner

 Kristjan Järve Kristjan Järve

-The most recent revealed that when it comes to the BEPS[1] action plan – an initiative against tax optimisation – businesses are most concerned with the increase in administrative burden and cyber security.
+The most recent global survey revealed that when it comes to the BEPS[1] action plan – an initiative against tax optimisation – businesses are most concerned with the increase in administrative burden and cyber security.
 That doesn’t exactly come as a big surprise, considering expectations of what sort of information should be distributed by authorities.
 Yet our study showed that a year after the publication of the BEPS action plan, 78% of companies have not changed their approach to tax planning.

 With over 80 countries now having agreed to adopt at least the minimum requirements of the action plan, the BEPS, developed by the OECD, can’t simply be overlooked.
 Yet our global survey, conducted in 36 countries and 2,600 companies, found that the BEPS programme has thus far underperformed compared to expectations.
 Worldwide, 78% of businesses say they have not changed their company’s approach to taxation and the impact of the programme is even lower in the G7 countries (83%).
 In the US, 89% of companies and 86% of British companies say that BEPS has only a limited influence on their tax planning.
 The action plan has had the greatest influence in Indonesia (35%), Nigeria (38%) and India (36%).